mcxwx123/PFIRec/README.md

 ## Files and Replicating Results

 We used the GFI-bot database and the GitHub GraphQL API to collect features of 68,858 candidate issues and restore historical states of resolvers of 11,615 FIs (first issues).
-As the dataset is too large for git, please download the data file separately from [Zenodo](https://zenodo.org/record/7915841#.ZFp3zexByCc) and place it under `ReplicationPackage/`.
-We will provide the Zenodo link in the paper upon acceptance.
+As the dataset is too large for git, please download the data file separately from [Zenodo](https://zenodo.org/record/7915841) and place it under `ReplicationPackage/`.

 The followings are the files and replicating results: